THE FOUNDER & President of

 I founded The American Reich because I was tired of watching our nation be steered by foreign influence and corrupted by a political system beholden to money rather than people.

-Today, I see an America fractured by race, class, and culture—a division that was never the intent of our design.
-Our Founding Fathers envisioned a nation that acted as a lighthouse: a haven for the oppressed and a refuge for the victims of the world.
-But that vision relied on a shared soul—a population of people who believe in America, are willing to defend her, and are ready to put in the work to build the nation we were always meant to be.
+Today, I see an America fractured by race, class, and culture, a division that was never the intent of our design.
+Our Founding Fathers envisioned a nation that acted as a lighthouse, a haven for the oppressed and a refuge for the victims of the world.
+That vision relied on a shared soul, a population of people who believe in America, are willing to defend her, and are ready to put in the work to build the nation we were always meant to be.

-My commitment to this mission isn't just theoretical; it’s rooted in a career spent on the front lines of human restoration.
-Alongside my wife, Ashley, I have spent years working within the non-profit and human resources sectors, advocating for those the system often forgets.
-From assisting the mentally disadvantaged and those battling addiction to helping former inmates successfully reintegrate into society, I’ve seen firsthand that the strength of a nation is found in the dignity of its individuals.
+My commitment to this mission is not just theoretical; it is rooted in a career spent on the front lines of human restoration.
+Alongside my wife, I have spent years working within the non-profit and human resources sectors, advocating for those the system often forgets.
+From assisting the mentally disadvantaged and those battling addiction to helping former inmates successfully reintegrate into society, I have seen firsthand that the strength of a nation is found in the dignity of its individuals.

 The American Reich is the culmination of that work.
 We are building a non-partisan, pro-liberty movement that rejects corporate control in favor of local coordination.
-We represent Americans of every race and background, united by a single standard: a zero-tolerance policy for hate and a 100% commitment to the hard work of freedom.
-We aren't just looking for residents; we are looking for builders who believe that the American dream is still worth defending.
+We represent Americans of every race and background, united by a single standard: a zero-tolerance policy for hate and a 100 percent commitment to the hard work of freedom.
+We are not just looking for residents; we are looking for builders who believe that the American dream is still worth defending.

 The "Family-First" Organizational Model: We reject the cold, transactional nature of modern politics; at The American Reich, we don't have "users" or "registrants"—we have a growing family of patriots who protect and provide for one another.